-The City of Alamo Heights is proud to present its 2022/2023 Water Quality Report.
-This report reflects all testing completed from January 1 through December 31, 2022.
+The City of Alamo Heights is proud to present its 2024/2025 Water Quality Report.
+This report reflects all testing completed from January 1 through December 31, 2024.
 This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
 Over the years, we have dedicated ourselves to provide drinking water that meets all state and federal drinking water standards.
 The City continually strives to adopt new and better methods of delivering the best quality drinking water to its residents.
 As regulations and drinking water standards change, it is the City's commitment to meet the challenges of source water protection, water conservation and community education while continuing to serve the needs of all our residents.
+We have developed a Lead Service Line inventory.
+To access the inventory, it is available for viewing at 6116 Broadway, City of Alamo Heights Public Works Office and/or contact Frank Orta, Public Works Director at forta@alamoheightstx.gov.